denten-books/plain-text/2-device.md

 of another's will from without.
 It is an attempt to social and political, not technological determinism.
 In most cases, it is possible to trace the root of imposition to specific governing agents, agencies, or incorporations.

+Habit hides the peculiarity of our everyday interfaces with the digital word.
+We read at the surface; we etch inscriptions deep within the bowels of a machine.
+When enacted on the level of the physical device, estrangement can parallel the practice of exegesis in literary theory.
+The unpacking of literal devices that produce meaning reveals internals that structure the reading experience made opaque through artifice and habituation.
+It is at this outer level of analysis, the formalist concern with literary technique as a system of symbolic exchange intersects with the political concern with the technics of the book as a token of physical exchange in the market of capital.
+To become a commodity an idea must gain material shape.

 ### 2.2 Thought Experiment